 First and foremost, can you tell if someone blocks you from sending texts?

 If you call the number and hear a number unobtainable message, you may have been blocked, but it could also be a network error.
-The exact message differs depending on the network but it might be something like, “Sorry, it has not been completed as dialed.”
+The exact message differs depending on the network but it might be something like, “Sorry, the number has not been completed as dialed.”
 Some network glitches have made it so Sprint users couldn’t connect with Verizon users and so forth.
 Call your carrier, try calling another contact who uses the same carrier, or wait a few days.

 If you’re still able to call other numbers like normal but aren’t able to connect with one person, you might have been blocked.

 Text Messaging vs. Chat Apps

 Cell networks are not configured to report back to the sender when delivering SMS.
 The data layer was added to the legacy voice layer when mobile devices first began demanding data as well as voice.
 Cell networks were never designed for the kind of feedback necessary to allow you to know if your message was delivered or not.

 When sending a text message, you compose and send the message on your phone, the phone OS packages it up so the cell network can understand it, and then the message is sent.
 The closest receiving cell tower acknowledges your message and adds a mark to your account to keep track of how many SMS you have sent for billing.
 That is the only feedback mechanism currently available in the cell network.

 Purpose-built messaging networks such as iMessage, WhatsApp, and Telegram do things differently.
 They had the advantage of a clear plan before building their network and ‘feedback to sender’ was one of the key elements they all wanted to include.